Website Mistake: Wall of Text

-Ask yourself how many times you skimmed a whole page scrolling quickly by then scroll back to content that seemed the most interesting.
-Why are we doing this; because skimming is saving time.
+Ask yourself how many times you skimmed a whole page scrolling by then scroll back to content that seemed the most interesting.
+Why are we doing this; because skimming is saving time?

-While the goal of a large paragraph is to inform readers, it often has the opposite effect.
-No matter how enticing or interesting the topic is, readers will lose their focus if the text isn’t legible.
+While the goal of a long paragraph is to inform readers, it often has the opposite effect.
+No matter how enticing or exciting the topic is, readers will lose their focus if the text isn’t legible.

 7 Ways To Avoid Walls Of Text

-- Narrow the column – The optimal line length for your body text is considered to be 50-60 characters per line, including spaces (“Typographie”, E. Ruder).
-Other sources suggest that up to 75 characters is acceptable.
-So what’s the downsides of violating this range?
+- Narrow the column – The optimal line length for your body text is considered to be 50-60 characters per line, including spaces (“Typographie,” E. Ruder).
+Other sources suggest that up to 75 characters are acceptable.
+So what're the downsides of violating this range?

 Too wide – if a line of text is too long the reader’s eyes will have a hard time focusing on the text.
 This is because the line length makes it difficult to gauge where the line starts and ends.
-Furthermore it can be difficult to continue onto the correct line in large blocks of text.
+Furthermore, it can be challenging to continue onto the correct line in large blocks of text.

 - Use Headings and Subheadings – Use headings and subheadings to divide content into scannable blocks; both Google and your visitor will like it.
 Headings can serve as resting points for a website visitor’s eyes and can also summarize what a page of content is about.
 Headings help website users to grasp the main topics of a long post.
 As mentioned, users might scan your post as well and why not make that as easy as possible?

 - Use Visuals – Break content with engaging images.
-Use images that helps you tell the story.
-Avoid using stock images, study shows that a significant drop off in continued reading when stock photos are used.
+Use images that help you tell the story.
+Avoid using stock images.
+The study shows that a significant drop off in continued reading when stock photos are used.
 You may also use visualized data like graphs or icons to break up content.

-- Use lists – List are useful tools in the breaking up long paragraphs of contents.
-Break up long, content-heavy a paragraphs to make your page easier to scan use bulleted and numbered list break up on contents.
+- Use lists – List is useful tools in the breaking up long paragraphs of contents.
+Break up long, content-heavy articles to make your page easier to scan use bulleted and numbered list break up on contents.